rssh/notes/2022_06_05_structured-concurrency-scala-future.md

 ### Happy Eyeball

-The classical illustration of structured concurrency is an implementation of some subset of RFC8305 (Happy Eyeball), which specifies requirements for an algorithm of opening a connection to a host, which can be resolved to multiple IP addresses in multiply address families.
+The classical illustration of structured concurrency is an implementation of some subset of RFC8305 [Happy Eyeball](https://datatracker.ietf.org/doc/html/rfc8305), which specifies requirements for an algorithm of opening a connection to a host, which can be resolved to multiple IP addresses in multiply address families.
 We should open a client socket, preferring an IP6 address family (if one is available) and minimizing visual delay.

 Here are implementations of two subsets:
 - HappyEyeball.  here we model choosing of address family and opening connection.
 - LiteHappyEyeball – here we model only connection opening.
-It's interesting because we can compare it with ZIO-based implementation of Adam Warski: https://blog.softwaremill.com/happy-eyeballs-algorithm-using-zio-120997ba5152
+It's interesting because we can compare it with [ZIO-based implementation of Adam Warski:](https://blog.softwaremill.com/happy-eyeballs-algorithm-using-zio-120997ba5152)
 (Here, I don't want to say that one style is better than the other: my view of programming styles is not a strong preference of one over another but rather a view of the landscape, where the difference between different places is a part of beauty).

 ### Sad part - why I'm writing this now: